Design comparison

 Hope this helps!

-Marked as helpful0@Ajaya-RajbhandariPosted about 2 months ago@huyphan2210 "Thank you for your detailed feedback.
+Marked as helpful0@Ajaya-RajbhandariPosted 2 months ago@huyphan2210 "Thank you for your detailed feedback.
 I appreciate your time and effort in reviewing my solution.

 You're right about the main components but it is being rendered after the "Continue" button is clicked.
 I've since updated the code to require user interaction before rendering those components.
 This change aligns more closely with the design's intended flow.